fabiuslongo/sw-caspar/README.md

 ![Image 2](https://github.com/fabiuslongo/sw-caspar/blob/master/images/west-taxo.JPG)

-Individuals.
+Here is all individuals.
 The number related to each sentence will always be different depending on the timestamp:

 ![Image 3](https://github.com/fabiuslongo/sw-caspar/blob/master/images/west-ind.JPG)

-Non-taxonomic relations related to the individual "Be.426837":
+Here is all non-taxonomic relations related to the individual "Be.426837":

 ![Image 4](https://github.com/fabiuslongo/sw-caspar/blob/master/images/west-nontaxo.JPG)

-Rules:
+Here's all axioms:

 ![Image 5](https://github.com/fabiuslongo/sw-caspar/blob/master/images/west-rules.JPG)